-Profound changes to this system occur after the first few breaths, resulting in increased pulmonary blood flow and closure of the foramen ovale.
+Profound changes to this system occur after the first few breaths, resulting in increased pulmonary blood flow and functional closure of the foramen ovale.
 Pulmonary arteriolar resistance drops acutely as a result of vasodilation caused by lung expansion, increased Pao2, and reduced Paco2.
 The elastic forces of the ribs and chest wall decrease pulmonary interstitial pressure, further enhancing blood flow through pulmonary capillaries.
-Increased venous return from the lungs raises left atrial pressure, thus reducing the pressure differential between left and right atria; this effect contributes to closure of the foramen ovale.
+Increased venous return from the lungs raises left atrial pressure, thus reducing the pressure differential between left and right atria; this effect contributes to the functional closure of the foramen ovale.

 Soon after birth, systemic resistance becomes higher than pulmonary resistance, a reversal from the fetal state.
 Therefore, the direction of blood flow through the patent ductus arteriosus reverses, creating left-to-right shunting of blood (called transitional circulation).
-This state lasts from moments after birth (when the pulmonary blood flow increases and functional closure of the foramen ovale occurs) until about 24 to 72 h of age, when the ductus arteriosus usually closes.
+This state lasts from moments after birth (when the pulmonary blood flow increases and functional closure of the foramen ovale occurs) until about 24 to 72 h of age, when the ductus arteriosus constricts.
 Blood entering the ductus and its vasa vasorum from the aorta has a high Po2, which, along with alterations in prostaglandin metabolism, leads to constriction and closure of the ductus arteriosus.
 Once the ductus arteriosus closes, an adult-type circulation exists.
 The 2 ventricles now pump in series, and there are no major shunts between the pulmonary and systemic circulations.

 The fetus depends completely on the maternal supply of glucose via the placenta and does not contribute to glucose production.
 The fetus begins to build a hepatic glycogen supply early in gestation, accumulating most glycogen stores during the 2nd half of the 3rd trimester.
 The neonate's glucose supply terminates when the umbilical cord is cut; concurrently, levels of circulating epinephrine, norepinephrine, and glucagon surge, while insulin levels decline.
 These changes stimulate gluconeogenesis and mobilization of hepatic glycogen stores.
 In healthy, term neonates, glucose levels reach a nadir 30 to 90 min after birth, after which neonates are typically able to maintain normal glucose homeostasis.
 Infants at highest risk of neonatal hypoglycemia include those with reduced glycogen stores (small-for-gestational-age and premature infants), critically ill infants with increased glucose catabolism, and infants of diabetic mothers (secondary to temporary fetal hyperinsulinemia).

 In utero, RBC production is controlled exclusively by fetal erythropoietin produced in the liver; maternal erythropoietin does not cross the placenta.
 About 55 to 90% of fetal RBCs contain fetal Hb, which has high O2 affinity.
 As a result, a high O2 concentration gradient is maintained across the placenta, resulting in abundant O2 transfer from the maternal to the fetal circulation.
 This increased O2 affinity is less useful after birth, because fetal Hb gives up O2 to tissues less readily, and it may be deleterious if severe pulmonary or cardiac disease with hypoxemia exists.
-The transition from fetal to adult Hb begins before birth; at delivery, the site of erythropoietin production changes from the liver to the kidney by an unknown mechanism.
+The transition from fetal to adult Hb begins before birth; at delivery, the site of erythropoietin production changes from the liver to the more sensitive peritubular cells of the kidney by an unknown mechanism.
 The abrupt increase in Pao2 from about 25 to 30 mm Hg in the fetus to 90 to 95 mm Hg in the neonate just after delivery causes serum erythropoietin to fall, and RBC production shuts down between birth and about 6 to 8 wk, causing physiologic anemia and contributing to anemia of prematurity (see Physiologic anemia).

 At term, most immune mechanisms are not fully functional, more so with increasing prematurity.
 Thus, all neonates and young infants are immunodeficient relative to adults and are at increased risk of overwhelming infection.
 This risk is enhanced by prematurity, maternal illness, neonatal stress, and drugs (eg, immunosuppressants, anticonvulsants).
-Neonates' decreased immune response may explain the absence of localized clinical signs (eg, fever or meningismus) with infection.
+Neonates' decreased immune response may explain the absence of fever or localized clinical signs (eg, meningismus) with infection.